blokks/legacy-docs/src/content/manage-your-schedule/manage-your-stages.md

 author          = "@niekdekker"

-title           = "Manage your stages" description     = "Your conference or festival can be a single or multiple day event.
-The dates can be found at the top of your schedule." keywords        = ["blokks", "getting started", "dates", "times"] weight          = 202
+title           = "Manage your stages" description     = "The columns shown in your schedule represent the stages or areas of your event." keywords        = ["blokks", "getting started", "dates", "times"] weight          = 202